How to Add a Contact Form to GitHub Pages

 Webhook Integration

-For advanced workflows, you can connect your form to other services using webhooks (Pro feature).
+For advanced workflows, you can connect your form to other services using webhooks (paid plans: Pro/Advanced).
 This allows you to:

 • Send submissions to Slack or Discord